Mikhail Gorbachev Pizza Hut commercial

 Mikhail Gorbachev, the last leader of the Soviet Union, was featured in a 1998 television advertisement for Pizza Hut.
 It was filmed in November 1997 on Red Square and in a Pizza Hut restaurant elsewhere in Moscow.
 It was aired internationally in January 1998, but not in Russia.

 In the commercial, a family inside the Pizza Hut restaurant discusses Gorbachev's political legacy.
 The younger man and the older man disagree, until the older lady says that Gorbachev gave them Pizza Hut.
 Gorbachev used the money he earned to finance projects by his foundation.
 The commercial has been described as illustrative of the victory of capitalism inside the former Soviet Union.

-Content
+Synopsis

 The commercial starts with an aerial view of the Cathedral of Christ the Saviour and Manezhnaya Square from the viewpoint of the Four Seasons Hotel Moscow after a recent snowfall.
 Then Gorbachev is walking through the snow with an umbrella, together with his granddaughter Anastasia Virganskaya while Saint Basil's Cathedral is visible in the background.
 They enter the Pizza Hut restaurant at Red Square and take a seat at a table in the corner.